 2. Put together an Appraisal Packet for your teacher(s).
 Include your transcript, your resume, the list of colleges your applying to, the latest draft of your personal statement, and a list of recommendation deadlines for your colleges.
 Put all items in an 8.5 by 11.5 size envelope with the deadline list posted on the front.

 3. Give your teacher plenty of time.
 You want to give a teacher at least four weeks to write a recommendation for you.
 The more time you can give your teacher the better.
 They are busy, too!

 4. After you ask for a recommendation, check back regularly with your teacher.
 In all likelihood your teacher will be writing more than one recommendation.
 Check back with them to make sure everything’s going well, to see if they have any questions you can answer, and to give them friendly reminders about deadlines.
 And, after the recomendations go out, as a courtesy, keep your teacher updated about how your college application process turns out.

 A NOTE ON CONFIDENTIALITY

 On most recommendation forms, you will be able to indicate whether you want to waive your right to view the recommendation.
 Under federal law, college students have the right to view recommendations submitted on their behalf to the college at which they enroll.

 We generally suggest that students waive this right.
-This is because college admissions officers will typically place more weight on a recommendation if you have waived your right of access, because this indicates that the recommendation is more likely to be completely candid.
+This is because if you have waived your right of access, the recommendation is more likely to be completely candid.
 However, you will not be penalized for declining to waive your rights.
 Ultimately, it is your decision.